DanielLin94144/DanielLin94144.github.io/_pages/about.md

 Recent News 🚨
 ======
+* (11/2024) The preprint of [Align-SLM](https://arxiv.org/abs/2411.01834) is released, which is the first RLAIF framework for end-to-end textless spoken language models with state-of-the-art performance on SLM benchmarks!
 * (09/2024) [Continual TTA](https://arxiv.org/abs/2406.11064) and [Emphasized-Talk](https://arxiv.org/abs/2406.11065) are accepted by EMNLP 2024 (one as main and one as findings).
 * (05/2024) [Advancing Large Language Models to Capture Varied Speaking Styles and Respond Properly in Spoken Conversations](https://arxiv.org/abs/2402.12786) is accepted by ACL 2024 as the main conference paper!
 * (01/2024) Received IEEE Signal Processing Society Travel Grant for participating ICASSP 2024!